gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 There will also be entirely new kinds of economic organisation:

 - smart contracts (e.g. Ethereum);
-- new types of goods (e.g. place-based digital goods as in (Pokémon Go)[https://en.wikipedia.org/wiki/Pokémon_Go]);
+- new types of goods (e.g. place-based digital goods as in [Pokémon Go](https://en.wikipedia.org/wiki/Pokémon_Go));
-- new types of markets (e.g. fractional ownership services like (Masterworks)[https://www.masterworks.com] and (Rally)[https://rallyrd.com]
+- new types of markets (e.g. fractional ownership services like [Masterworks](https://www.masterworks.com) and [Rally](https://rallyrd.com)
 - deep dynamic pricing
 - reputation systems.
 - synthetic cooperatives — AI-mediated collectives that self-organize around shared goals.
 - personal economic agents — AIs that manage your labor, attention, data, or intellectual property.
 - post-firm production — where systems of value creation look more like networks, guilds, or swarms than balance sheets and reporting chains.

 Can we reinvent the committee?
 Fix HOAs?
+Ooh, I know: let's reinvent government!

 How about Government?
 Fast feedback loops, closer monitoring, more participation.